cossie14/django-slyart/README.md

 ## Description
-This is a personal gallery application that enables me to post images for other users to see.
+A django application that allows uers to post images for other users to see.
 A user can click on an image to view it's details and search in my application for images based on categories.

 ## BDD
   # The behaviors implemented include;